Through the Barricades (song)

-"Through the Barricades" is a song by English new wave band Spandau Ballet, released as the second single from their 1986 studio album of the same name.
+"Through the Barricades" is a song by the English new wave band Spandau Ballet, released as the second single from their 1986 studio album of the same name.
 The song was inspired by the murder of a member of the band's road crew in Belfast during the Troubles and emerged as the Spandau Ballet song that the band members rated the best.
 It reached number six on the UK Singles Chart, becoming their final top ten hit, and made the top ten elsewhere.

 Background

 When Spandau Ballet guitarist and songwriter Gary Kemp met Clare Grogan in 1981, her band Altered Images employed Belfast native Thomas "Kidso" Reilly as a member of their road crew.
 Spandau Ballet hired him to sell merchandise during their 1983 UK tour and enjoyed his upbeat personality.
 (Note: "Kidso was a Belfast boy whose Falls Road accent revealed his allegiances.
 I'd met this ardent Celtic fan — christened Thomas Reilly — during my courtly friendship with Clare Grogan.
 Small, dark and fit for the street, he'd worked with Altered Images as part of their road crew, but later, in 1983, he joined us on our UK tour, helping, rather successfully, to sell merchandise.
 We soon became very fond of him.
 He was a good guy whose optimistic temperament encouraged others to fold their proverbial wings around him.")
 He became a casualty of the Troubles, however, on 9 August 1983 when he was walking with a group in which someone ridiculed a British army patrol.
 Kemp described the incident in his 2009 autobiography I Know This Much: From Soho to Spandau:

 One hot, sunny evening, Kidso was walking home bare chested through the streets of West Belfast, when he and a few friends were stopped by an army patrol.
 After giving his name and details he walked away.
 In one hand was his takeout, in the other his T-shirt.
 A few seconds later he was dead, shot in the back by a young private who would later become the first British soldier convicted of murder while serving in Northern Ireland.
 Kidso was twenty-three.